Bumblebee202111/doubean-public/README.md

 ### Current release \(0.9.7)

+- Pin
-- Search
+  - Update icon
+  - Rethink what it should do
-  - Add search history
+- Add "advanced" in root-required Settings items

 ### Next release \(0.9.8)